 Tag: portfolio strategies

-• Research Notes: Bitcoin as a Portfolio Hedge?
+• Does Bitcoin Act as a Portfolio Hedge?

-Since we are a multi-asset manager, many of our clients ask whether Bitcoin can act as a hedge against short to medium-term volatility of the stock market.
+Summary: We manage alternative assets for high-earning and high net worth clients.
+We frequently get asked whether Bitcoin can act as a hedge against short to medium-term volatility of the stock market.
+Our analyses found the contrary:

 The table below shows 1yr return correlations between the S&P 500 and various assets.
 We have provided the tickers we used to proxy each asset class’s return.